 The McGill University Medical Library was founded on August 27, 1823.
-It was part of the university's Faculty of Medicine and, as was common practice in the 19th. and early 20th. centuries, a faculty member held the title of "Librarian".
+It was part of the university's Faculty of Medicine (now the Faculty of Medicine and Health Sciences) and, as was common practice in the 19th. and early 20th. centuries, a faculty member held the title of "Librarian".
 Miss Charlton, who had recently completed a summer course at Amherst College in the newly developed field of librarianship, and is thought to have studied under Melvil Dewey, came to this library in 1895.
 She was appointed to be the library's first Assistant Librarian in 1896.
 She remained at the McGill Medical Library in this position until 1914, when she resigned under less than happy circumstances, and moved to Toronto as Librarian of the Academy of Medicine.
 In 1922 she resigned from the Academy, also under less than happy circumstances, and returned to Montréal to live with her sisters.
 She died there on May 1, 1931 and is buried, with her mother and two of her three sisters, in Mount Royal Cemetery.

 Miss Charlton was probably the first person with any formal library training to work at McGill University.
 Her interest in wider library issues was demonstrated shortly after she arrived, as she was reimbursed $55 for the expense of attending a meeting of the American Library Association in Chicago in 1896.
 The following year, the British and Canadian medical associations held a joint meeting in Montréal, and it was probably here that Miss Charlton first met Dr. William Osler.
 Osler had graduated from McGill in 1872, and after postgraduate studies in Europe he had returned as a faculty member.
 He left McGill in 1884 to go to the University of Pennsylvania and by 1897 was at Johns Hopkins University in Baltimore.
 Osler was always interested in, and supportive of, libraries and had served on the Faculty's Library Committee while at McGill.
 He was almost certainly eager to meet the newly appointed Assistant Librarian of his alma mater.